ErencanPelin/Unit-Testing-and-Mocking-In-Unity/README.md

 # Unit-Testing-and-Mocking-In-Unity

 > [!IMPORTANT]
-> - We'll be using Unity version `2022.2.6f1`, the same version used in the subject: `Introduction To Game Development.`
+> - We'll be using Unity version `2022.3.24f1`, however the content should work in every version, the only difference being package versions
 > - We'll be sticking to best practices within Unity, including properly setting up our assemblies, folders and installing necessary packages
 > - I will be using JetBrains Rider as my IDE, but the coding and steps will be the same regardless of your preferred IDE